Efficient discrimination schemes for unextendible product bases with strong quantum nonlocality: Quantum state discrimination in

-$Proof.$ To realize the local discrimination of the quantum states in Eq. (\ref{ud}), the specific discrimination strategy is presented as follows.
-By leveraging the entangled resource \(|\phi^+(d)\rangle_{BC}\), Charlie first performs quantum teleportation to transfer the quantum state of subsystem $C$ to Bob, and the composite system is denoted as \(\tilde{B}\).
+\emph{Proof.} To realize the local discrimination of the quantum states in Eq.~(\ref{ud}), we proceed shell by shell according to the nested-shell structure of $\mathcal U_d$.
+Charlie first uses the entangled resource $|\phi^+(d)\rangle_{bc}$ to teleport subsystem $C$ to Bob, and the resulting composite subsystem is denoted by $\widetilde{B}$.